-The Chuuk State Disaster Coordination Team is comprised of focal points from each department, state agency, and partner organization that participates in State emergency operations or disaster response.
-The purpose of the SDCT is to facilitate coordination and cooperation amongst Chuuk state response agents for an effective and efficient response.
+The Chuuk State Coordination Team is comprised of focal points from each department, state agency, and partner organization that participates in State emergency operations or disaster response.
+The purpose of the SDCT is to facilitate coordination and cooperation amongst Chuuk State response agents for an effective and efficient response.
 The CDEOC Director is the Chairman of the SDCT.
 The Chairman will designate an Assistant Chairman and an SDCT Secretary.
 The SDCT is activated by the CDEOC Director via phone call or email and followed by an official memo by the Governor.
 SDCT focal points will report to the CDEOC to assist the Director in response planning when activated.

-Four focal points are to be designated by each of the agencies listed below and will be rotated on 6-hour shifts when the CDEOC is activated for 24 hours:
+Four focal points are to be designated by each of the department and agencies listed below and will be rotated on a 6-hour shifts when the CDEOC is activated for 24 hours:

-Department of Education Finance (DAS) Department of Health Services Public Affairs (DAS)

-Department of Public Safety Chuuk Public Utilities Corporation (CPUC) Department of Agriculture Micronesia Red Cross Society (MRCS)

-Department of Marine Resources International Organization for Migration (IOM)

-Department of Transportation & Public Works
+Department of Education Finance (DAS) Department of Health Services Public Affairs (DAS) Department of Public Safety Chuuk Public Utilities Corporation (CPUC) Department of Agriculture Micronesia Red Cross Society (MRCS) Department of Marine Resources International Organization for Migration (IOM) Department of Transportation & Public Works

-One focal point and one alternate is to be designated from each of the agencies listed below and will be called into the CDEOC by CDEOC Director request when necessary.
+One focal point and one alternate is to be designated from each of the agencies listed below and will be called into the CDEOC by the CDEOC Director request when necessary.
 If the focal point is unavailable, the alternate will attend in their place:

-FSM Telecom Chamber of Commerce

-FSM Petrocorps

-Chuuk Weather Service Office (WSO)

-Environmental Protection Agency (EPA)

-Chuuk Conservation Society (CCS)

-Planning and Statistics (DAS)

-Chuuk Women's Council (CWC)

-Budget (DAS)

-Mayors Conference (Chairman)
+FSM Telecom Chamber of Commerce FSM Petrocorps Chuuk Weather Services Office (WSO) Environmental Protection Agency (EPA) Chuuk Conservation Society (CCS) Planning Office (DAS) Chuuk Women's Council (CWC) Budget (DAS) Mayor's Conference (Chairman) Project Management Office Catholic Relief Services (CRS)